junxit/us-congress-bills-115/metadata.md

 - 2018-09-25 — Placed on the Union Calendar, Calendar No. 763.
 - 2018-09-25 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 115-975.
 - 2018-09-25 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 115-975.
+- 2018-09-26 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.